This post may include affiliate links. Thank you for your support.

 Instructions

-• Mix flavoring ingredients and binders: In a large mixing bowl, combine the condensed soup, mayonnaise, eggs, garlic powder, paprika and cayenne.
+• Mix Flavoring Ingredients and Binders: To a large mixing bowl, add the condensed soup, mayonnaise, eggs, garlic powder, paprika, and cayenne.
 Season with ½ teaspoon of salt and heaping ¼ teaspoon of pepper.
-Whisk until thick, creamy, and well combined.

-• Add remaining ingredients: Add the steamed cauliflower, 1 cup of cheddar (4 ounces), all the gruyere, ¼ cup of bacon, and all the parsley.
-Gently mix well to combine.
+• Add Cooked Cauliflower, Cheese, Bacon, and Herbs: Add the steamed cauliflower, 1 cup of cheddar cheese (4 ounces), all the gruyere cheese, ¼ cup of bacon, and all the parsley.

-• Add everything to the casserole dish: Transfer the cauliflower mixture to the prepared baking dish.
-Next, load the top of the cauliflower casserole with the remaining ½ cup of cheddar.
+• Add Everything to the Casserole Dish and Top with Cheese: Transfer the cauliflower mixture to the prepared baking dish.

-• Bake: Transfer the loaded cauliflower casserole to the preheated oven and bake for 40 minutes.
+• Bake Cauliflower Casserole: Transfer the loaded cauliflower casserole to the preheated oven and bake for 40 minutes.

-• Add onions + remaining bacon: Remove the casserole from the oven and top with the remaining bacon and all the crispy onions.
+• Add Crispy Onion Topping and Remaining Bacon: Remove the casserole from the oven and top with the remaining bacon and all the crispy onions.

 Return to oven and bake for an additional 5 minutes, or until the casserole is bubbly and golden brown on top.

-• Cool slightly: Remove the hot cauliflower bake from the oven and place on a wire cooling rack.
-Set the casserole aside and let you cool for 5-10 minutes before digging in and serving.
+• Let Cauliflower Bake Cool Slightly: Remove the hot cauliflower bake from the oven and place on a wire cooling rack.

-• Garnish and serve: Garnish the top of your casserole with grated parmesan and chopped fresh parsley, if using.
+• Garnish and Serve Loaded Cauliflower Casserole: Garnish the top of your casserole with grated parmesan and chopped fresh parsley, if using.
 Serve and enjoy while warm!

 Notes